Approximate k-NN Graph Construction: a Generic Online Approach: Experiments

 \subsection{Approximate \textit{k}-NN Graph Construction}

-In the second experiment, the performance about approximate \textit{k}-NN graph construction is studied when the enhanced hill-climbing is employed as a graph construction approach.
-In the evaluation, the performance of OLG (Alg.~\ref{alg:knnbuild1}), LGD (Alg.~\ref{alg:knnbuild2}) and LGD$^+$ (LGD with recursive neighborhood propagation) is compared to NN-Descent~\cite{weidong}, which is still recognized as the most effective approximate \textit{k}-NN graph construction approach that works in the generic metric spaces.
-In order to be in line with the experiments in~\cite{weidong}, synthetic data in the same series of dimensions are used.
-In the test, the shared parameter $k$ among different approaches are tuned to be close to the data dimension while no higher than \textit{50}.
-Meanwhile, we ensure the scanning rate of different approaches to be on the same level.
-Usually, the higher the scanning rate is, the better is the \textit{k}-NN graph quality.
-The scanning rates of all four approaches are reported in Tab.~\ref{tab:scrand}.
-While the top-\textit{1} and top-\textit{10} recalls of all the approaches under $l_1$ and $l_2$ distance measures are shown in Fig.~\ref{fig:synkrecall}.
+In the first experiment, the performance of approximate \textit{k}-NN graph construction is studied when the $k$-NN search algorithm is employed as a graph construction approach.
+Eight datasets derived from real world data are adopted.
+Among them, NUSW is tested under both $l_2$ and $\kappa^2$ distance measures, and Kosarak uses $Jaccard$ distance measure.
+In the evaluation, the performance of OLGraph (Alg.~\ref{alg:knnbuild1}) and OLGraph$^+$ (Alg.~\ref{alg:knnbuild2}) is compared to NN-Descent~\cite{weidong} and NSW~\cite{infosys13:yury}.
+NN-Descent is recognized as the most effective approximate \textit{k}-NN graph construction approach that works in the generic metric spaces, and NSW is an online approach to construct a navigable small world graph for \textit{k}-nearest neighbor search.
+The \textit{k}-NN graph can be derived from NSW graph by only keeping the first \textit{k} nearest neighbors.
+In the test, the parameter \textit{k} in NN-Descent is fixed to \textit{40} for all the datasets, and the parameters of OLGraph and OLGraph$^+$ are tuned to reach similar recalls as NN-Descent.
+Since it is difficult for NSW to reach high recall \textit{k}-NN graph on most of the datasets, its performance is reported on the level that its time cost is similar as other approaches.
+The scanning rates and time consumption of all four approaches are reported in Tab.~\ref{tab:scall}.
+While the top-\textit{1} and top-\textit{10} recalls of all the approaches are shown in Fig.~\ref{fig:krecall}.